200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-HOLYBUNCHOFMISFITSRULETHEWORLD.md

 God chooses a Misfit, who, to prove his valour, starts to tell something epic he once ran into.

 The other Misfits can take action and:
-Say he’s a liar and tell how things really went: take a Token from him Say he’s right and tell what furthermore he did: give him a Token
+Say heâ€™s a liar and tell how things really went: take a Token from him Say heâ€™s right and tell what furthermore he did: give him a Token

 God can stop the Misfits at will.
-As God, you don’t want them collect more than 12 Tokens.
+As God, you donâ€™t want them collect more than 12 Tokens.

 Now the Chosen One rolls 2d6 and confronts the result with the number of Token he has.